hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 **On the left side of the screen you will also see two tabs:**

 **Changes** will show you changes made to files in your current directory that haven't been committed to your local repository.
-This tab also hase "Summary" and "Description" text boxes to describe your changes, and and **Commit to BRANCH** button, which will tell you which branch you are committing to.
+This tab also has "Summary" and "Description" text boxes to describe your changes, and a **Commit to BRANCH** button, which will tell you which branch you are committing to.
+In this case the BRANCH should be "main", so it should say **Commit to main**.

 **History** will show past commits you've made to the current branch of your repository.
 For now, you'll only see the **Initial commit** from creating the repository.
 You will also see any changes to files you created during the commit; in our case, we see there is a *README.md* as well as a *.gitattributes* file.
 Our *.gitignore* and *LICENSE* files would also appear here if we opted to create those during the initial commit.
 When you click on these files, you can see the *diff* -- only the parts of the file that changed are displayed.
 For the initial commit, that's all of the file.